Roncalli Hall, 2nd Floor

 Fairfield, CT 06825

-The new Master of Social Work at Sacred Heart University is a 60-credit degree program and is offered in the following delivery systems:
+The Master of Social Work at Sacred Heart University is a 60-credit degree program and is offered in the following delivery systems:

-- Full-time on ground – two year completion
+- Full-time on ground – two year completion with courses meeting one full weekday

 - Part-time and advanced standing Online option